AlexTheWolf84/odin-recipes/README.md

 - Done recipe's CSS styles.
 - Done minor adjustments to the CSS styles.
-- Added (a fixed) fixed link(s) to facilitate navigation to the homepage.
+- Added a fixed link to facilitate navigation within the website.